SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_simulation.md

 This section demonstrates how to set the simulation inlet and outlet boundary conditions.
 The centimeter–gram–second (CGS) system of units is used.

-The inlet boundary condition is a steady velocity profile with values given in the
+The inlet boundary condition is a steady velocity profile with values given in the <b>steady.flow</b> file.
-<a href="documentation/quickguide/tutorial/steady.flow" download> steady.flow</a> file

 <div style="background-color: #F0F0F0; padding: 10px; border: 1px solid #d0d0d0; border-left: 6px solid #d0d0d0">
 0.0 -100<br>